Skip to Content

 Awards and Recognitions

-Spring 2023 Outstanding Field Award Recipients
+Spring 2023 & Fall Outstanding Field Award Recipients

-Outstanding MSW Advanced Student - Billy Streu
+Outstanding MSW Field Student Spring 2023: Billy Streu

-Billy Streu will be graduating with a 4.0 GPA.
+Academic Accomplishments- Billy Streu will be graduating with a 4.0 GPA.
 He has been accepted into membership of the honor societies of Phi Kappa Phi, Phi Alpha, and Alpha Chi.

-Billy was a speaker at the NASW-TX Annual Conference, teaching a seminar on Financial Social Work.
+Teaching Accomplishments- Billy was a speaker at the NASW-TX Annual Conference, teaching a seminar on Financial Social Work.
 He has also conducted webinars on Financial Social Work for the Organization of Student Social Workers at Texas State and on the Texas Legislature and multisector coalitions for Texas Homeless Network’s Homelessness and Housing Academy.

 Research Accomplishments - Billy has authored several publications: